-where dataset is the table name (created using <dataset>syb.sql), in means "load into the dbms," <dataset>.data refers to the name of the ASCII data file, and -f points to the already-created format file.
+dataset is the table name (created using <dataset>syb.sql), in means "load into the dbms," <dataset>.data refers to the name of the ASCII data file, and -f points to the format file that was already created.
 (When reading in from a file, the data types are character.)